 Broccoli is easy to freeze.
 You just have to prepare it before you freeze it.
 This is especially true if you got it out of the garden.
-To prepare your broccoli you need to brine it, Blanche it, and cut it.
+To prepare your broccoli, you need to bring it, Blanche it, and cut it.

-Garden fresh broccoli should be brined before it is frozen in order to kill any insects.
-If it isn’t garden-fresh you can still brine it just to be extra safe.
-To make your brine you will need to combine a gallon of water with 4 tablespoons of salt.
+Garden fresh broccoli should be brined before it is frozen to kill any insects.
+If it isn’t garden-fresh, you can still brine it just to be extra safe.
+To make your brine, you will need to combine a gallon of water with 4 tablespoons of salt.
 Adjust as needed.
 For example, if you have enough broccoli to need 2 gallons of water, use 8 tablespoons of salt.
 Submerge the broccoli in the brine for a half hour.

 Learning how to freeze broccoli can lead to all kinds of freezing.
-Once you see how fast and simple it is you will be wanting to freeze every vegetable you buy.
+Once you see how fast and simple it is, you will want to freeze every vegetable you buy.